 There are no known scientific reports on the pediatric use of black cohosh, and it is not currently recommended for children.

-The recommended dose of black cohosh ranges from 40 - 80 mg per day.
+The recommended dose of black cohosh ranges from 20 to 80 mg per day.
 The tablets should be standardized to contain 1 mg of 27-deoxyactein.

-For black cohosh tincture, that equals 2 - 4 ml, 3 times per day in water or tea.
+For black cohosh tincture, that equals 2 to 4 ml, 1 to 3 times per day in water or tea.
 Two capsules or tablets typically provide the recommended daily dose.